 The city is full of mid-range hotels, hospedajes, hostels and Airbnb options.
 Enterprising locals rent out rooms in their homes during the holiday.
 But reservations can be tricky.

-Want to see the formal festivities.
-Could care less about partying the night away under street the street lights?
+If you just want to see the formal festivities and could care less about partying the night away under street the street lights?
 Then save a lot money staying at one of two neighboring cities: Cartagena to the south or Santa Marta to the north.

 Cartagena is (just 63 miles (102 km.) from Barranquilla.
 Santa Marta is even closer – 43 miles (70 km.).
 From Santa Marta it’s just a two hour bus ride to Barranquilla.

 Get to the station early in the morning as the buses fill up with people from Santa Marta on their way to Carnival.
 The last returning buses leave around 8 p.m.

 When the music’s over…